Limb–girdle muscular dystrophy: Differential

 Many diseases can manifest similarly to LGMD.
 Dystrophinopathies, including Duchenne muscular dystrophy, Becker muscular dystrophy, and manifesting dystrophinopathy in female carriers, can present similarly to LGMD.
 Facioscapulohumeral muscular dystrophy can appear similarly, especially when it spares the facial muscles.
-Also in the differential are Emery-Dreifuss muscular dystrophies, Pompe disease, later-onset congenital myasthenic syndromes, and proximal-predominant hereditary motor neuropathies.
+Also in the differential are Emery–Dreifuss muscular dystrophies, Pompe disease, later-onset congenital myasthenic syndromes, and proximal-predominant hereditary motor neuropathies.

 Treatment

-There are few studies corroborating the effectiveness of exercise for limb–girdle muscular dystrophy.
-However studies have shown that exercise can, in fact, damage muscles permanently due to intense muscle contraction.
+Few studies corroborate the effectiveness of exercise for limb–girdle muscular dystrophy.
+However, studies have shown that exercise can, in fact, damage muscles permanently due to intense muscle contraction.
 Physical therapy may be required to maintain as much muscle strength and joint flexibility as possible.
 Calipers may be used to maintain mobility and quality of life.
-Careful attention to lung and heart health is required, corticosteroids in LGMD 2C-F individuals, shows some improvement.
+Careful attention to lung and heart health is required, corticosteroids in LGMD 2C-F individuals, show some improvement.
 Additionally individuals can follow management that follows: